Classification: PARP inhibitor

 This medication can make your skin more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after chemotherapy is completed.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.

-Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant while on this medication.
-Effective birth control is necessary during treatment and for at least 6 months after treatment.
-Even if your menstrual cycle stops, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication and for two weeks after your last dose.
+Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
+Effective birth control is necessary during treatment and for at least 6 months after treatment for women and 3 months after treatment for men, even if your menstrual cycle stops or you believe you are not producing sperm.
+You should not breastfeed while taking this medication or for 2 weeks after your last dose.